pedroka-dev/Bannerlord-Iron-Will/README.md

  - Player can now steal any kind of animal (horse, pig cattle, etc.)
  - Added Scalable Roguery XP on steal attempt, independent of the outcome.
 Current: 20 * learningRateBonus.
  - Adds 10% detection chance penalty for each consecutive steal atempt for Faction.
- - Consecutive steal atemptDecays by 5% every day.
+ - Consecutive steal atempt decays by 5% every day.
  - Added Debug messages when DebugInfo is turned on in config.
 </details>